wareya/BBAE/design.md

 memmove a b 16
 ```

-The compiler is allowed to know that a and b are only aliased for operations larger than 200 bytes, and convert the memmove into a memcpy because it's only 16 bytes.
+The compiler is allowed to know that a and b are only aliased for dara under `a` with a span larger than 200 bytes, and convert the memmove into a memcpy because it's only 16 bytes.

 ------